-One of the best things about the impending royal wedding – congratulations Harry and Meghan – is the chance to review our favourite royal engagement rings.
+One of the best things about a royal wedding is the chance to review our favourite royal engagement rings.
 Of course, every engagement ring makes a private statement, but when you’re royal – or marrying one – you can guarantee it will be seen around the world.
 Which royal engagement ring is your favourite pick?

 Our Top 10 Royal Engagement Ring Picks